MechanicalRock/mechanicalrock.github.io/_posts/2020-11-30-dataops-dynamodb-to-snowflake.md

 When working with production systems, you don't want to be creating views in your SQL workbench.

-* Use a [DataOps Pipeline](https://mechanicalrock.github.io/2020/11/03/snowflake-dataOps.html) to setup and manage your Cloud Data Warehouse.
+* Use a [DataOps Pipeline](https://mechanicalrock.github.io/2020/11/03/snowflake-dataOps.html) to setup and manage your Cloud Data Warehouse
-* Materialize and Transform your data with a tool like [DBT](https://www.getdbt.com/) once it is available in your warehouse.
+* Materialize and Transform your data with a tool like [DBT](https://www.getdbt.com/) once it is available in your warehouse

 More on that in a future blog post!